Glossary

 Creating a glossary

-Note: If you do not have permission to edit requirements, you cannot create glossary terms either.
+Note: If you do not have permission to edit requirements, you cannot create glossary terms or groups either.
 If you do not have permission, and there are no glossary terms in the model, the menu item will not be visible to you.

+Now terms can be added to the group.
 To add a term, click on + Add term.

 Please note:

-• Glossary terms must be at least 3 characters long.
+• Glossary terms must be at least 2 characters long.

 • Glossary terms must start and end with an alphanumeric character.